Top 5 Ranked Mens Indoor Volleyball Players Of All Time

 Sergio is one of only three other men's volleyball players to have four Olympic medals.
 He has won two gold and two silver medals, in four Olympic participations.

-Throughout his career Sergio Santos has a total of 33 international medals, of which 24 are gold.
+Sergio Santos has won two World Championships with Brazil, in 2002 and in 2006.
+Throughout his career, Santos has a total of 33 international medals, of which 24 are gold.

 Much like Giba, Sergio Santos, or Serginho, was an important part of maintaining Brazil as a volleyball powerhouse, and in creating an almost unbeatable squad during much of the 2000s.
 A well rounded volleyball team has a balance between offense and defense.
 While Giba was Brazil's offensive pillar, Sergio Santos was the main piece of the defensive system of a team that has won everything.
 Serginho's defense can be seen through his many, many individual awards in categories such as Best Libero, Best Digger, and Best Receiver.
-But Sergio is also not short of glories of his team, he played up to the age of 40 with the Brazillian national team, winning countless medals, and played beyond his 40's at the club stage, still as a crucial player to every team he was part of.
+But Sergio is also not short of glories of his team, he played up to the age of 40 with the Brazilian national team, winning countless medals, and played beyond his 40's at the club stage, still as a crucial player to every team he was part of.
 What made Serginho a special player, besides his defensive talents, was his dynamism, being able to create good offensive situations when necessary.

 One of the greatest volleyball players ever, Sergio Santos is the only male player to make it to four straight Olympic finals, and getting medals on all of them.
 The most remarkable of all of them was his last one, in 2016.
 Playing in Rio, in front of his country, Serginho was the most important player in Brazil's team throughout the tournament, leading them to the Gold medal.
-At 40 years old, Serginho, was elected the tournament's MVP, and with his second Olympic gold and tears in his eyes, he retired from the national team.
+At 40 years old, Serginho, was elected the tournament's MVP, with his second Olympic gold and tears in his eyes, he retired from the national team.

 4. Sergey Tetyukhin

-Tetyukhin is one of only 3 male volleyball players to have won four Olympic medals.
+Sergey Tetyukhin is one of only three male volleyball players to have won four Olympic medals.
+He has participated in a total of six editions of the Olympic Games, a volleyball record.
+Tetyukhin has one gold, one silver, and two bronze medals.
 He was crowned Olympic champion in 2012, after defeating Brazil in the final.

+Due to the glories achieved in his sport, Sergey Tetyukhin was selected as Russia's Flag-Bearer in the 2016 Olympic Games, one of the greatest honors an athlete can get.
 At the club level, Sergey has won the CEV Champions League, one of the best continental leagues in the world, four times.
 In addition to that, he has two bronze and one silver medals.

-With one of the longest and most consistently successful careers in volleyball history, Sergey Tetyukhin is unquestionably a sport legend.
+Tetyukhin played a big part of his career for clubs in Russia.
+From 1992 to 2018 he won a total of 23 national titles, between Russian Cups and Championships.
 Sergey's time with the Russian National team started early.
 He was part of the team that was crowned U21 World Champion in 1995, and just a year later he would join the senior team, going to his first Olympic Games, taking the biggest stage in sports at only 21.
-Before the 2012 Olympics in London Sergey had still not achieved the ultimate goal and won an Olympic Gold medal.
+Before the 2012 Olympics in London, Sergey had still not achieved any Olympian’s ultimate goal of winning an Olympic gold medal.
 At 36, many saw this as his last opportunity to reach the highest place on the podium.
 Russia made it to the final against the favorites, the Brazilians.
-It seemed unlikely that Tetyukhin would win his Gold medal, especially after Brazil opened a 2 set advantage and had the chance to end the game.
-Somehow, the Russians came back, and Tetyukhin had achieved his career's greatest success.
+It seemed unlikely that Tetyukhin would win his Gold medal, especially after Brazil opened a two set advantage and had the chance to end the game.
+Somehow, the Russians came back, and Tetyukhin achieved his career's greatest success.
 Still, he was not done, and came back for his 6th and final Olympic Games in 2016.

 In addition to his four Olympic medals, Tetyukhin has also won two FIVB World Cups and one FIVB World League.
-At the club level, Sergey Tetyukhin played in two of the strongest leagues in the planet, the Russian League and the Italian League.
+At the club level, Sergey Tetyukhin played in two of the strongest leagues on the planet, the Russian League and the Italian League.
 His teams were always widely successful, winning not only national titles but also continental trophies.
 Tetyukhin's career and longevity made him a Russian legend.
 For that reason, at the opening ceremony of his last Olympics, he was chosen to carry Russia's flag into the stadium, representing a whole nation, for which he left it all out on the court.